awsdocs/amazon-cloudwatch-user-guide/doc_source/ContributorInsights-RuleSyntax.md

 ```

 AggregateOn
- Valid values are `COUNT` and `SUM`\.
+ Valid values are `Count` and `Sum`\.
 Specifies whether to aggregate the report based on a count of occurrences or a sum of the values of the field that is specified in the `ValueOf` field\.

 **JSON Property Format Notation**